Strange strangers! Go onwards. Look upwards. FLYWAY invites you to join the flock.

 Trust your instincts and the golden wings.
 Channel your vision and take a migratory walk through the city, between mediated sights and sounds of quiet bird spaces and spectacular scenes.

 FLYWAY investigates the enchanting nature of migratory birds and the annual epic, threatened journeys they make across a shifting globe in search of rest, food and a nest.
 Wearing headphones and binoculars audiences are enveloped in a lush soundscape and led on a birdwatching tour through urban spaces to encounter special moments dotted along the path - birds framed by screens, lenses and the city itself.
 Using video, sound and performance FLYWAY merges foreground and background and points to our mediated experience of ‘nature’.

 The richly layered audiovisual work is drawn from a partnership with Birdlife Australia and their volunteer networks.
-Elizabeth Dunn undertook an extensive, month-long field research trip along the coast between Melbourne and Maryborough (QLD) to meet with local birders, visit bird sites and collect field recordings.
+Liz Dunn undertook an extensive, month-long field research trip along the coast between Melbourne and Maryborough (QLD) to meet with local birders, visit bird sites and collect field recordings.
 Inspired by colossal migrations, Flyway’s sonic character suggests thick clusters of bird flocks and dense clouds of sound, shifting up and down along the coasts of nations as it creates an auditory envelope around its participants.

 Green Room Award Nomination for Outstanding Production

 (Creative Agency for Audiences)